uccser/verto/docs/source/contributing.rst

 Processor Tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All processor tests inherit from the ``ProcessorTest`` class.
-Processors should create a ``Mock()`` object, which will contain the bare minimum for the processor to be run (it's html template and properties loaded from ``processor-info.json``), i.e. there is no reason for it to know about properties of the other processors.
+Processors should create a ``Mock()`` object, which will contain the bare minimum for the processor to be run (it's HTML template and properties loaded from ``processor-info.json``), i.e. there is no reason for it to know about properties of the other processors.

 A test method will typically follow the same sequence of steps:

 	1. Retrieve the test string (there is a ``read_test_file()`` method provided by the ``ProcessorTest`` class)
-	2. Confirm there are(not) matches to the regex in the test string
+	2. Confirm there are (not) matches to the regex in the test string
 	3. Convert the test string using the ``kordac_extension`` (provided by the ``SetUp()`` method in ``ProcessorTest``)
 	4. Load the expected converted result
 	5. Check the converted result is the same as the expected result